luke-elson/luke-elson.github.io/cv/cv.md

 Equalities Officer, British Society for Ethical Theory.
 2021--

-Reviewer for Horizon 2020 Fellowship proposals for the European Union.
+Reviewer for Horizon 2020 and Horizon Europe MSCA Fellowship proposals for the European Union.
+2019--

+the AHRC SWW doctoral training partnership.

 External examiner for taught postgraduate programmes, School of Philosophy, Theology & Religion at the University of Birmingham.
 2022--